Mystery Babylon

 We Historicists count 3 dispensations so far.

-group-of-pilgrims-jpgThe Third dispensation began with Messiah and continues till this time.
-This dispensation usually called the Church Age or Kingdom Age.
-At the beginning there was a lot of teaching and excitement during the first 400 years, then tapering off, as you can imagine, during the Dark Ages.
-Occasionally you will note some little guy or group popping up to keep it alive, such as Peter Waldo, John Huss, John Wycliffe, and the Reformers ending approximately with The Pilgrims.
-Since then we have experienced “the silence”.
+The third dispensation began with Messiah announcing that the Kingdom had come.
+At the beginning, there was a lot of teaching and excitement, then came the tapering off during the Dark Ages.
+Occasionally, you will note some person or group popping up to keep truth alive, such as Peter Waldo, John Huss, John Wycliffe, and then the Reformers.
+Since then, we have experienced the silence.

-It will probably take 40 years to assimilate the new information or teaching and we could really use those miracles as this world is a mess.
-Whether or not Messiah himself will return to give us this new revelation in God’s plan in the physical or spiritual way we do not know; only time will do the telling.
+It will probably take 40 years to assimilate the new information or teaching, and we could really use those miracles, as this world is a mess.
+Regardless of whether Messiah himself will return to give us this new information as to God’s plans and purposes in a physical manner, or spiritual manner, we do not really know; only time will tell.

-Speculation is fun but it is all vapor.
+Speculation is fun, but it is all vapor.